 As we have established so far that mental health has a substantive effect on an individual’s physical fitness, positive emotions play a significant role.
 According to the studies, optimism and positive thoughts link with cardiovascular health.
 These factors may decrease the rate of disease progression, as well.

 Different psychological elements, such as life satisfaction, happiness, and motivation, are linked to reduced cardiovascular disease risk.
-Regardless of an individual’s age, gender, or cultural background, if an individual starts to think right, the body reacts the same way.
+Regardless of an individual’s age, gender, or cultural background, if an individual thinks right, the body reacts the same way.

 Several researchers have highlighted that the most optimistic individuals have about a 40% less chance of getting a heart attack or stroke.
 In contrast, negative emotions such as chronic stress wear down the physiological systems and cause several physical issues.